A-laaeddine/MATLAB-Direct-Stiffness-Solver-2D/README.md

 ## 📂 Repository Structure

 ### Core Script
-* **`main_analysis.m`**: The primary entry point.
+* **`mainAnalysis.m`**: The primary entry point.
 It orchestrates the workflow: initializing data, calling the assembly functions, solving the system of linear equations ($KU = F$), and outputting results for displacements and reactions.

 ### Helper Functions
 To maintain modularity, the framework is supported by several specialized functions: